KhashiGh/khashi.github.io/_pages/about.md

 title: "About Me"
 permalink: /about/
 ---
-I am a PhD Candidate in Applied Economics at the University of Memphis.
-My research focuses on agricultural economics, antibiotic resistance management, and trade shocks from extreme weather and geopolitical conflict.
+I am a PhD Candidate in Applied Economics at the University of Illinois Urbana-Champaign.
+My research focuses on production decision under uncertainty, economics of disease management, and technology adoption in agriculture.